grammyjs/website/site/docs/plugins/emoji.md

 </CodeGroupItem>
 </CodeGroup>

-Now, whenever you want, you can get an emoji by name like this:
+Now you can get emojis by their names:

 ```js
 bot.command("start", async (ctx) => {